BOLO89-CMR/BOLO89_webite/Readme.md

 6. Open the project with a live server to view changes in real time.

+### For the French version please modify the code in the FR folder instead.

 We hope this helps you set up and work on the BOLO89 website repository.
 If you have any questions or concerns, feel free to reach out to the project maintainers.